TWilkin/powerpi/services/clacks-config/README.md

 #### floorplan.json

 The _floorplan.json_ file contains a floorplan description of the home, which is used to generate a map in the UI showing where sensors are located, allowing selection of a room to see the sensor status for that room.
-The file takes the following format:
+The file takes the following format using the [floorplan JSON schema](./src/schema/config/floorplan.schema.json):

 ```json
 {